-Courses

-- 1. three quarters of calculus and two quarters of statistics in lieu of physics requirement - 2. three upper-level courses in the biological sciences, as recommended by the faculty adviser, from a menu of courses in ecology, evolution, genetics, and behavior

-Laboratory Research completion of original research in the laboratory under the guidance of a member of the ecology and evolution faculty, which will qualify the student to write a senior honors paper
+Courses 1. three quarters of calculus and three quarters of statistics (starting at the level of STAT 22000) in lieu of physics requirement 2. three upper-level courses in the biological sciences, as recommended by the faculty adviser or the faculty member in whose lab the student does his/her research, from a menu of courses in ecology, evolution, genetics, and behavior Laboratory Research completion of original research in the laboratory under the guidance of a member of the ecology and evolution faculty, which will qualify the student to write a senior honors paper The specializ zati of F on in ecology and evolution is administered by the Ecology and Evolution.
+For more information, consult specialization in immunology.
+For those who wish further study, an elective is available to provide an in-depth understanding of key general immunological questions.
+For more information, consult Bana Jabri, Assistant Professor, Department of Pathology and the Committee on Immunobiology (834-8670; bjabri@bsd.uchicago.edu).
+Required Courses BIOS 25256.
+Immunobiology.
+(Autumn) BIOS 25257.
+Advanced Immunology.
+(Winter) BIOS 25258.
+Immunopathology.
+(Spring)

-The specialization in ecology and evolution is administered by the Department of Ecology and Evolution.
+Department of Ecology and Evolution.
 For more information, consult Manfred Ruddat (702-8623, mruddat@uchicago.edu).
+Specialization in Immunology.
+Biological Sciences concentrators who complete the following three courses will be recognized as having a specialization in immunology.
+For those who wish further study an elective